gonative-cc/sui-native/bitcoin_executor/demo.md

 # Bitcoin Execution Layer on Sui - Demo Guide

-This guide show the steps to run a demonstration of the Bitcoin Execution Layer, which operates as a Move smart contract on the Sui blockchain.
+This guide show the steps to run a demonstration of the Bitcoin Executor, which operates as a Move smart contract on the Sui blockchain.
 The demo will show the execution of Bitcoin blocks and the management of the UTXO set on-chain.

 ## Prerequisites